ege-erdogan/comp304-project2/README.md

 The first thing that the `main` method does is to parse the arguments: `-s` for total simulation time, `-p` for the probability of a landing plane arriving, and `-n` for when to display snapshots.
 They can be given in any order.

 Then some variables are initialized and the ATC thread is created along with a landing plane and a departing plane.
 The plane-generating loop begins afterwards.
+Which type of plane to generate is decided by getting a random number from the `rand()` method, dividing it by the `RAND_MAX` constant to get a number between 0 and 1, and finally comparing it with teh `p` parameter provided.
+A landing plane arrives with probability `p`, and a departing plane arrives with probability `1-p`.
+Both types of planes can arrive simultaneously as well.

 ### Locks, Condition Variables and Other Structures